1099 vs W2: Pros and Cons

 Taxation is often the biggest sticking point for workers considering 1099 work, as independent contractors in the US are taxed at approximately twice the rate of standard W2 employees:

-While W2 employees pay less in taxes every year, it is also important to note that 1099 contractors have the ability to deduct expenses related to their business.
+While W2 employees pay less in taxes every year, it is also important to note that 1099 contractors can deduct expenses related to their business.
 This includes elements like:

 • Home office construction